DoDCIO/eads/CONTRIBUTING.md

 * Then create a pull request on GitHub.
 Click to find more information on [Creating a Pull Request](https://help.github.com/articles/creating-a-pull-request/).
 The `base` branch should be the `master` branch for merging.

 ## Collaboration
 We welcome and appreciate all suggestions, questions, and pull requests into the EADS Handbook repository.
-As suggestions and pull requests are made, the EADS team will open communication up directly to contributors to better understand the requests being made and help resolve how (or if) they should be incorporated into the repository.
+As suggestions and pull requests are made, the EADS team will open communication up directly to contributors to better understand the requests being made and help resolve how (or if) they should be incorporated into the handbook.
 This exchange will typically happen in the comments section for issues, questions, and pull requests.

 Though the goal of this open repository is collaboration, the EADS Team has the final authority over what will be accepted.